-- Regulators and Government institutions publish policies, legislation, and regulations that impact the cost of doing business and our ability to derive a reasonable return on investment.
+- Regulators and Government They are institutions publish policies, legislation, and regulations that impact the cost of doing business and our ability to derive a reasonable return on investment. - authorised to penalise the Bank through fines for noncompliance with legislation and regulations. - They provide a regulatory and disclosure framework that provides confidence to investors and the public.

-They are authorise penalise

-They are authorise

-They are penalise

-They are authorise

-Th

-- They are authorised to penalise the Bank through fines for noncompliance with legislation and regulations.

-They provide a regulatory and disclosure framework that provides confidence to investors and the public.

-Our engagement strategy Application of a zero non-compliant strategy.
-Adopting international and local industry international compliance and local with regulat industry requiremen best practices. and regulate changes.
+- Application of a zero non-compliant strategy. - Adopting international and local industry best practices. - Effective compliance with regulatory requirements and regulatory changes. - Strong capital and liquidity levels. - Feedback on regulatory returns and inspections.